What makes a hero?

 The California Trinity Alps consist of rocky crags and pinewoods, which lay hot and rattlesnake dry in summer, lovely in autumn and spring.
 In every season, our father went to work, and all day, everyday he worked in a lumber mill grading lumber.
 His job consisted of flipping 4 x 4, 2 x 6 and other standard width cuts of redwood, pine and fir so that he might grade it for proper use in framing apartments, single family homes, business buildings and fencing.

 I do not think I knew the word ‘heroic’ at the age of five.
 But Dad fit my ideal person.
 At the end of each workday, he would pull off his muddy work boots and toss them on the porch.
 Before he could open our front door, our pet parakeet, like a crazy rockstar fan, fluttered down from his perch.
 When Dad stepped in the bird, lets call him Greened Jack, would hop his way over.
 Then the bird, using his beak and claws, would climb up Dad’s work overalls, up his flannel shirt to sit on Dad’s shoulder.
 This repeated nightly show made an lifelong impression.
 Our Dad clearly loved that bird as he loved all our pets.
 He talked to the bird and let it nip him on the ear while we visited.

 When I grew older I felt jealous that all our pets loved Dad best.
 Dad had a natural healing touch, when we were ill, Dad was the one who nursed us.
 So, yes Dad fit my five year old idea of a hero.
 His heroic actions were consistent love and interest in his family and pets.

 I still see my Dad as a hero.
 He faithful took wonderful care of us.
 Until I grew up and began walking the neighbor’s dog, I didn’t know how important everyday is in the life of a child or a dog.

-This is a blog hop so go see the other photographs or stories on WordPress.
+This is a blog hop.
+Please go see the other photographs and stories on WordPress.